Alibakhshov/JavaFX/src/main/java/main/javafx/PainterAppModification/README.md

 2. Download the `FXML` source code from <a href="https://github.com/Alibakhshov/JavaFX/tree/master/src/main/resources/main/javafx">here</a>.
 3. Open the project in your favorite editor (preferable IntelliJ IDEA)
 4. Run the application
-5. Enter the bill amount and tip percentage
-6. The Tip Amount will be calculated and displayed automatically

 ## Contributions